SeppPenner/GeoJsonCircleToPolygon/README.md

 * `direction`: The direction of the circle (1 means right-hand-rule, -1 is opposite) (Defaults to 1)
 * `earthRadius`: The earth radius (Defaults to 6378137)

+## Disclaimers
+- A circle whose edge cross longitude edges (-180 or 180) or a latitude edge (-90 or 90) will contain coordinate points that are outside the standardized coordinates (eg: [182, 23]).
+This is because there are two ways to represent a line going from [179, x] to [181, y].
+One way is simply writing it as [[179, x], [182, y]] while the other is to write it as a multi-polygon.
+There is a plan to support multi-polygons but it has not yet been implemented.

+## NuGet
 The project can be found on [nuget](https://www.nuget.org/packages/HaemmerElectronics.SeppPenner.GeoJsonCircleToPolygon/).

 ## Install